 6. Compostable Cups (Hot & Cold)

 From coffee shops to smoothie bars, compostable cups are everywhere.
-Hot cups often use PLA or PE-free linings, while cold cups can be clear and made entirely of PLA.
+Hot cups may use PLA lining, water-based coating, or other barrier systems, while cold cups can be clear and made from PLA bioplastic.
+The best choice depends on beverage temperature, composting access, and market regulations.

 Sizes: 8oz, 12oz, 16oz, 20oz